Paymentus (PAY)

 Founded in 2004 to simplify the complex world of bill payments, Paymentus (NYSE:PAY) provides a cloud-based platform that helps utilities, municipalities, and service providers automate billing and payment processes.

-• Impressive 31.6% annual revenue growth over the last five years indicates it’s winning market share this cycle
+• Market share has increased this cycle as its 31.6% annual revenue growth over the last five years was exceptional

-• Earnings per share have massively outperformed its peers over the last four years, increasing by 80.7% annually
+• Earnings growth has massively outpaced its peers over the last four years as its EPS has compounded at 80.7% annually

 • The stock is expensive, but we’d argue it’s often wise to hold onto high-quality businesses for the long term